DaringDreamer/100-days-of-code/Day_One.md

     </target>
 </project>
 ```
+- - above file is a typical build.xml file.
 The above is an example of build.xml file in ANT.
 - In ANT, there will be project element which contains muliples target elements and properties.
 - Each target element represents an action that it has to execute.
 Here one target can depend upon other targets. i.e we are telling  ANT to not execute a particular target before executing the targets it depend upon.